gardener/gardener/docs/extensions/provider-local.md

 This controller reconciles the `BackuBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
 The backups are stored on the host file system.
 This is achieved by mounting that directory to the `etcd-backup-restore` container.

 #### Extension Seed
 This controller reconciles `Extensions` of type `local-ext-seed`.
 It creates a single `serviceaccount` named `local-ext-seed` in the shoot's namespace in the seed.
 The extension is reconciled before the `kube-apiserver`.
-More on extension lifecycle strategies can be read [here](controllerregistration.md#extension-lifecycle)).
+More on extension lifecycle strategies can be read in [Registering Extension Controllers](controllerregistration.md#extension-lifecycle).

 #### Extension Shoot
 This controller reconciles `Extensions` of type `local-ext-shoot`.
 It creates a single `serviceaccount` named `local-ext-shoot` in the `kube-system` namespace of the shoot.
 The extension is reconciled after the `kube-apiserver`.
-More on extension lifecycle strategies can be read [here](controllerregistration.md#extension-lifecycle)).
+More on extension lifecycle strategies can be read [Registering Extension Controllers](controllerregistration.md#extension-lifecycle).

 #### Health Checks

-The health check controller leverages the [health check library](healthcheck-library.md) in order to
+The health check controller leverages the [health check library](healthcheck-library.md) in order to:

 - check the health of the `ManagedResource/extension-controlplane-shoot-webhooks` and populate the `SystemComponentsHealthy` condition in the `ControlPlane` resource.
 - check the health of the `ManagedResource/extension-networking-local` and populate the `SystemComponentsHealthy` condition in the `Network` resource.